gfowley/ruboto-tutorial-webview/tutorial.md

 Run the app.
 When selected, the new menu action 'Load image jsi size' adds an image to the page and displays a toast containing the correct dimensions for the image.

 ## Tips

+### Naming issue

+The Java reflection responsible for finding the JavascriptInterface method called from Javascript does not handle some naming cases as expected.
+In particular; JavascriptInterface class names with multiple contiguous uppercase letters and package names with multiple uppercase letters may result in Ruby methods not being found.
+See Ruboto issue [719](https://github.com/ruboto/ruboto/issues/719) for example.
+To avoid the problem, use this following naming convention:

+* The first letter of the JavascriptInterface class name should be the only uppercase letter eg; Myjsi not MyJsi or MyJSI.
+* Do not use underscores in the --package name when creating the Ruboto project to simplify the CamelCase for the package portion of the fully qualified class name.

 ### URLs for assets and resources